Leveraging proprietary technologies to address significant unmet medical needs.

 Indication: JORNAY PM is a central nervous system (CNS) stimulant indicated for the treatment of Attention Deficit Hyperactivity Disorder (ADHD) in patients 6 years and older

 JORNAY PM is a novel formulation of methylphenidate leveraging the DELEXIS® technology.
 The first and only stimulant dosed in the evening, JORNAY PM has demonstrated improvement in ADHD symptoms when the patient awakens the next morning and throughout the rest of the day.
-JORNAY PM was approved by the US FDA in August 2018 and be will be commercially available in the US market in June 2019.
+JORNAY PM was approved by the US FDA in August 2018 and has been commercially available in the US market since June 2019.

 Click here for the Full Prescribing Information, including Boxed Warning, for JORNAY PM.

 IMPORTANT SAFETY INFORMATION